Preventing Dog Bites to Your Little One

 • Closed mouth

-More obvious signs include:
+More obvious signs that a dog may be feeling uncomfortable include:

 • The dog trying to escape or remove itself from the situation